chaarvii/Megh-Thakkar.github.io/projects.md

 ---

-### **sySTEMs: COVID-19 Drug Repurposing | CSIRO Australia and University of New South Wales**
+### **MRFF Covid-19 Drug Repurposing Project & FDA Covid-19 Systems Biology-AIML Project | [CSIRO Australia](https://bioinformatics.csiro.au/)**

 *January 2021 - Present*
-*'sySTEMs initiative' is a play on words: systems biology + stem cells.
-The project is funded by FDA and the Australian government.*
+*This project is funded by the FDA and the Australian government.*
-Working under the supervision of Dr. Rohitash Chandra, Dr. S.S.
-Vasan and, Dr. Vinti Agarwal.
+Working under the supervision of [Dr. Rohitash Chandra](http://rohitash-chandra.github.io/), [Professor S.S.
+Vasan](https://www.york.ac.uk/healthsciences/our-staff/honoraryemeritus/seshadri-vasan/) and, [Dr. Vinti Agarwal](https://www.bits-pilani.ac.in/pilani/vinti/profile).
 - Working with a team of international researchers to re-purpose drugs already approved for other diseases to fight COVID and its variants.
 - Employing multiomics approach to evaluate the biochemical utility of shortlisted compounds.
 - Responsible for designing the experiments and optimising the parameters involved using machine learning.

 ---

-### **QAi Toolbox: QGIS Plugin for Machine Learning and Deep Learning based Land Cover Classification | North Eastern Space Application Center, Govt. of India**
+### **QAi Toolbox: QGIS Plugin for Machine Learning and Deep Learning based Land Cover Classification | [North Eastern Space Application Center, Govt. of India](https://nesac.gov.in/)**

 *May 2020 - July 2020*
 *NESAC is a government research lab serving eight states of India's North Eastern Region using space science and technology.*